toradex/torizon-samples/README.md

   Samples showing how to interact with GPIOs on TorizonCore.
   Examples available in Python, C and .NET.

-- **mpu6050:**
+- **i2c:**
-  Samples showing how to interact with an MPU6050 sensor through the I2C interface on TorizonCore.
+  Samples showing how to interact with a sensor through the I2C interface on TorizonCore.
-  Examples available in Python.
+  Examples available in Python (interacting with the MPU6050 sensor).

 - **pwm:**
   Samples showing how to interact with pwm interface exposed through sysfs.